SpECTRE v2024.09.29

 The Jacobian then is:

-\[J = \begin{bmatrix} \Xi'z + \Xi\partial_{\xi}z & \Xi\partial_{\eta}z & \Xi\partial_{\zeta}z \\ \mathrm{H}\partial_{\xi}z & \mathrm{H}'z + \mathrm{H}\partial_{\eta}z & \mathrm{H}\partial_{\zeta}z\\ \partial_{\xi}z&\partial_{\eta}z &\partial_{\zeta}z \\ \end{bmatrix} \]
+\begin{align} J = \begin{bmatrix} \Xi'z + \Xi\partial_{\xi}z & \Xi\partial_{\eta}z & \Xi\partial_{\zeta}z \\ \mathrm{H}\partial_{\xi}z & \mathrm{H}'z + \mathrm{H}\partial_{\eta}z & \mathrm{H}\partial_{\zeta}z \\ \partial_{\xi}z & \partial_{\eta}z & \partial_{\zeta}z \\ \end{bmatrix} \label{eq:jacobian_centered_wedge} \end{align}

-A common factor that shows up in the inverse jacobian is:
+A common factor that shows up in the inverse Jacobian is:

 The inverse Jacobian then is:

-\[J^{-1} = \frac{1}{z}\begin{bmatrix} \Xi'^{-1} & 0 & -\Xi\Xi'^{-1}\\ 0 & \mathrm{H}'^{-1} & -\mathrm{H}\mathrm{H}'^{-1}\\ T\Xi & T\mathrm{H} & T + F(\partial_{\zeta}z)^{-1}/\sqrt 3\\ \end{bmatrix} \]
+\begin{align} J^{-1} = \frac{1}{z}\begin{bmatrix} \Xi'^{-1} & 0 & -\Xi\Xi'^{-1} \\ 0 & \mathrm{H}'^{-1} & -\mathrm{H}\mathrm{H}'^{-1} \\ T\Xi & T\mathrm{H} & T + F(\partial_{\zeta}z)^{-1}/\sqrt 3 \\ \end{bmatrix} \end{align}

 Changing the radial distribution of the gridpoints

 By default, Wedge linearly distributes its gridpoints in the radial direction.
-An exponential distribution of gridpoints can be obtained by linearly interpolating in the logarithm of the radius, in order to obtain a relatively higher resolution at smaller radii.
-Since this is a radial rescaling of Wedge, this option is only supported for fully spherical wedges with sphericity_inner = sphericity_outer = 1.
+An exponential distribution of gridpoints can be obtained by linearly interpolating in the logarithm of the radius in order to obtain a relatively higher resolution at smaller radii.
+Since this is a radial rescaling of Wedge, this option is only supported for fully spherical wedges with sphericity_inner_ = sphericity_outer_ = 1.

-The linear interpolation done is:
+The linear interpolation done for a logarithmic radial distribution (radial_distribution_ is domain::CoordinateMaps::Distribution::Logarithmic) is:

-\[ \log r = \frac{1-\zeta}{2}\log R_{inner} + \frac{1+\zeta}{2}\log R_{outer} \]
+\begin{align} \ln r = \frac{1-\zeta}{2}\ln R_{inner} + \frac{1+\zeta}{2}\ln R_{outer} \end{align}

 The map then is: